-Make sure your site is focused on a specific category of products.
-I cannot stress this enough.
-The editors will often check to see if your site features products that are in the same category as your product press release.
-This is one of the key ways you can get free publicity for your products.
-Because when you send out a press release on a new product, the editors will check your site to make sure that you offer similar products.
-Once they see that you offer a wide range of products in this same category, you will greatly improve your chances for getting free publicity for your products and website.
+Make sure that your website is focused on a particular category of products.
+I can’t stress this enough.
+The editors will often check to find out if your site features products that are in precisely the exact same category as your product press release.
+This is one of the important ways you can get free publicity for your products.
+Because when you send out a press release on a new solution, the editors will check your website to be certain that you provide similar products.
+Once they see that you provide a wide assortment of merchandise in this same class, you will greatly enhance your odds for getting free publicity for your products and site.

 Target the right magazines for your products

-I have talked to many people who are tempted to send out their press releases to every magazine available.
-I strongly advise against doing this.
-It is simply not effective and can even upset the editors when you send them information unrelated to their audience.
-It also reduces your chances of getting in the magazines if you are sending out press releases to every magazine category.
-The key is to stick with the most targeted magazines for your products and only email them with your product announcements.
+I’ve talked to a lot of men and women that are tempted to send out their press releases to every magazine available.
+I strongly advise against doing so.
+It’s simply not effective and may even upset the editors when you send them information unrelated to their viewers.
+Additionally, it reduces your chances of getting in the magazines if you’re sending out press releases to every magazine group.
+The important thing is to stick with the most targeted magazines for your products and just email them with your merchandise announcements.

-Be consistent and patient while emailing the editors
+Be consistent and patient when emailing the editors

-It is very important to be consistent when you email the editors.
-Try to introduce a new product on a monthly to bi-monthly basis to the editors of the magazines.
-If you do it on a consistent basis before you know it, one of your products could be picked up in one of the magazines.
-It is also important to be patient with the process.
-You may not here anything for a few months and then all of a sudden you will find out that a magazine picked up your press release and is running it.
-On average it takes print magazines a month to three months to print your press release.
-For online magazines you could have your press release picked up within days or weeks.
-That is why it is important to target both.
+It’s quite important to be consistent when you email the editors.
+Try to introduce a new product on a monthly to bi-monthly foundation to the editors of the magazines.
+If you do it on a consistent basis before you know it, one of your products could be picked up in one of those magazines.
+Additionally it is important to be patient with the procedure.
+You might not here anything for a month or two and then all of a sudden you may discover that a magazine picked up your press release and is running it.
+On average it takes print magazines a month to three months to publish your press release.
+For online magazines you might have your press release picked up within days or weeks.
+That’s the reason it is important to target both.

 Be prompt to an editor’s request

-Follow up with a thank you note whenever you receive free publicity
+Follow up with a thank you note whenever you get free publicity

-Whenever you receive free publicity send a thank you note to that editor to let them know how much you appreciate the write up.
-This is also a good opportunity to let them know how the ad is working for you.
-The editors love to hear about the success you are having with their magazine.
+When you get free publicity send a thank you note to this editor to let them know just how much you appreciate the compose.
+This is also a fantastic chance to let them know how the ad is working for you.
+The editors love to hear about the success you’re having with their own magazine.